levashovm/nu_python_scripts/README.md

 e) remove the files from game_data/tmp to save disk space

+f) log in to planets.nu with the given username and password

+g) fetch all messages for all races for the game

+h) extract all the messages in mbox format to messages_[GAME_ID].mbox file.
+The file can be imported to an e-mail program such as Thunderbird

-f) the zip file will remain in game_data folder.
+i) the zip file will remain in game_data folder.
 It can be deleted